robertodoering/harpy/README.md

 The app can be built with the 'free' or 'pro' flavor by running:

-- `flutter build --flavor free -t lib/main_free.dart`
+- `flutter run --flavor free -t lib/main_free.dart`
-- `flutter build --flavor pro -t lib/main_pro.dart`
+- `flutter run --flavor pro -t lib/main_pro.dart`

 An appbundle for release can be built using: